 Change the public access level for Azure blob containers

-Change a statement in an AWS IAM policy
+Change a statement in an AWS Identity & Access Management (IAM) policy

-Once the next scan is completed, results appear on the Events page, which lists each drift event (deviation from the baseline).
+Once the next scan is completed, results appear on the Events page, which lists each drift or enforcement event.
 You’ll see the following data:

 Resource ID: The AWS ID of a resource that changed.
 Example: